MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-platform-single-sign-on-multi-user-device.md

 :::image type="content" source="media/device-registration-macos-platform-single-sign-on/psso-new-user-login.png" alt-text="Screenshot of the macOS login screen":::

-3. Enter a user's Entra ID User Principal Name and password.
+3. Enter a user's Microsoft Entra ID User Principal Name and password.

 :::image type="content" source="media/device-registration-macos-platform-single-sign-on/psso-new-user-login-upn.png" alt-text="Screenshot of the macOS login box where a user has entered their credentials":::

 4. If the User Principal Name and password were correct then the user will be logged in.
-The user will be directed to go through several Setup Assistant dialog screens by default and then they will land on the macOS desktop.
+The user is directed to go through several Setup Assistant dialog screens by default and then they land on the macOS desktop.

 ## Troubleshooting

-If the user cannot sign in successfully then use the following resources to troubleshoot:
+If the user cannot sign in successfully, then use the following resources to troubleshoot:

 1. Refer to the [macOS Platform single sign-on known issues and troubleshooting](./troubleshoot-macos-platform-single-sign-on-extension.md) guide
-1. Validate that the user can successfully sign in to Entra ID using their account using their User Principal Name and password in a browser on another device.
+1. Validate that the user can successfully sign in to Microsoft Entra ID using their User Principal Name and password in a browser on another device.
 You can test by having the user go to a web app, such as [https://myapps.microsoft.com](https://myapps.microsoft.com)

 ## See also